-The Exchange's Policy, New STPF FAQ, Legacy STPF FAQ, and Wash Trade FAQ provide updated guidance to market participants on the requirements related to the Exchange's Self-trade Prevention Functionality.
-The guidance included in the FAQs is intended to assist market participants in remaining in compliance with the Exchange's Policy and Rule 4.02(c), "Trade Practice Violations."
+The Exchange's STPF FAQ provides guidance to market participants on the requirements related to the Exchange's Self-trade Prevention Functionality.
+The guidance included in the FAQ is intended to assist market participants in remaining in compliance with the Exchange's Policy and Rule 4.02(c), "Trade Practice Violations."

-Additionally, the amendments and the new FAQ comply with Core Principle 2 and CFTC Regulation 38.152, which expressly provide for trading practices that must be prohibited by all designated contract markets, including wash trading.
+Additionally, the FAQ complies with Core Principle 2 and CFTC Regulation 38.152, which expressly provide for trading practices that must be prohibited by all designated contract markets, including wash trading.